 - Tap ‘Read With Camera’ to bring up the QR Code scanning window

-- Aim the outer cameras of your Nintendo 3DS at one of the QR Codes above, fitting it into the window frame on the 3D Screen
+- Aim the outer cameras of your Nintendo 3DS at one of the QR Code patterns above, fitting it into the window frame on the 3D Screen

 - Once the QR Code has been accepted, confirm that you want to save the level to the SD Card of your Nintendo 3DS

 And that’s it!
-Any QR Codes levels saved to your Nintendo 3DS can be played from Fallblox Studio by selecting the puzzle and tapping ‘Play’.
-We hope you enjoy them – keep checking this page for more QR Codes appearing in the near future!
+Any QR Code levels saved to your Nintendo 3DS can be played from Fallblox Studio by selecting the puzzle and tapping ‘Play’.
+We hope you enjoy them – keep checking this page for more QR Code patterns appearing in the near future!